There are different places where you can express your data schema—metric names, source names, and point, alert, event, and source tags.

 dc.power.usageis a good metric name because you can compare power usage across different data centers (as long as you send the various datacenter names in as the source names).

-Source names should reflect a unique entity that is emitting metrics.
-When Wavefront shows you the full list of sources, performs queries, etc, Wavefront assumes that source names are unique.
+Source names should reflect a unique source that is emitting metrics.
+Wavefront assumes that source names are unique.

 For example, if you have the same machine name in different data centers, and don’t separate them when sending data to Wavefront (for example, by prefixing the source names with the datacenter), you can get confusing results on simple queries.
 Time series might oscillate between different values seemingly randomly, or you might see unexpected averaging of points between multiple sources.